-- How did Jamaica arrive at the protocols being put in place for the tourist industry? - The Jamaican government worked closely with and continues to work in partnership with international organizations to develop public health-focused tourism protocols.
-These protocols were designed based on benchmarks of nearly 20 markets in the Caribbean and globally and global health agencies.
-They were also based on extensive consultations with the Ministries of Health and Wellness, National Security and Foreign Affairs and Foreign Trade, as well as private sector, the unions, and our international partners within and beyond the tourist industry including WTTC, the CDC, The World Bank, PWC, and development finance banks.

-• Will these protocols keep hospitality workers safe?

-Our robust protocols are carefully designed to prevent transmission of COVID-19 and include health screening before entry and upon entry, the wearing of masks in public spaces for tourists and workers, PPE for workers based on job description, frequent use of sanitizers and hand washing stations, and physical distancing.
+- How did Jamaica arrive at the protocols developed for the tourist industry? - The Jamaican government worked closely with and continues to work in partnership with international organizations to develop public health-focused tourism protocols.
+These protocols were designed based on benchmarks of nearly 20 markets globally and global health agencies.
+They were also based on extensive consultations with the Ministries of Health and Wellness, National Security and Foreign Affairs and Foreign Trade, as well as the private sector, the unions, and our international partners within and beyond the tourist industry, including WTTC, the CDC, The World Bank, PWC, and development finance banks. - Will these protocols keep hospitality workers safe? - Our robust protocols are carefully designed to prevent transmission of COVID-19 and include health screening before entry and upon entry, the wearing of masks in public spaces for visitors and workers, PPE for workers based on job description, frequent use of sanitizers and hand washing stations, and physical distancing.